Abstract commensurators of profinite groups: Topologically simple totally disconnected locally compact groups

 \begin{proof} By hypothesis $G$ is the cartesian product of its pro-$p$ Sylow subgroups $\{G_p\}$.
 By Theorem~\ref{cor:simvir}, $G$ has trivial virtual center, so each $G_p$ is either trivial or infinite.

 Assume that there exist two distinct prime numbers $p$ and $q$ such that $G_p$ and $G_q$ are non-trivial, and thus infinite.
 Let $N=G_p$.
 Then $N$ has non-trivial centralizer since $N$ commutes with $G_q$.
-Moreover, $N$ is sticky in $G$ since any closed subgroup of $N$ is pro-$p$, and conversely, any pro-$p$ subgroup of $G$ is contained in $N$.
+Moreover, $N$ is sticky in $G$ since every closed subgroup of $N$ is pro-$p$, and conversely, every pro-$p$ subgroup of $G$ is contained in $N$.
 Thus, $N$ satisfies all conditions of Theorem~\ref{thm:rest}, which contradicts the existence of a compactly generated topologically simple envelope for $G$. \end{proof}

 Here is another important case where the hypotheses of Theorem~\ref{thm:rest} are satisfied.
 Recall that the {\it Fitting subgroup} of a group $G$ is the subgroup generated by all normal nilpotent subgroups of $G$.